Home Depot: Since 2007

 In 2017, Home Depot acquired the online presence of The Company Store from Hanover Direct.
 The Company Store was founded in 1911, operating primarily as a catalog and online sales operation, but with five physical locations.
 The five physical locations were not included in the deal.
 In December 2020, Home Depot bought back HD Supply for $8 billion.
 In January 2022, The Home Depot announced Craig Menear would be stepping down as the CEO and president effective March 1, 2022, while continuing to serve as the chairman of the board.
 He was replaced by former executive vice president Ted Decker.

 In February 2023, Home Depot announced that it would spend $1 billion to raise hourly employee wages.
 On March 28, 2024 the company announced it would acquire SRS Distribution for $18.25 billion; SRS is based in McKinney, Texas.
-In turn, Home Depot agreed to buy Gypsum Management & Supply, Inc. (GMS) of Tucker, Georgia in late June 2025 for approximately $4.3 billion.The acquisition was finalized in September 2025.
+In turn, Home Depot agreed to buy Gypsum Management & Supply, Inc. (GMS) of Tucker, Georgia in late June 2025 for approximately $4.3 billion.
+The acquisition was finalized in September 2025.
+In March 2026, SRS Distribution acquired Mingledorff's Inc., a wholesale distributor of heating, ventilation, and air conditioning equipment, parts and supplies, with 42 locations in five states across the Southeastern U.S. Terms of the transaction were not disclosed.

+In March 2026, SRS Distribution, a subsidiary of Home Depot, agreed to acquire Mingledorff's Inc., a wholesale distributor of heating, ventilation, and air conditioning equipment, parts and supplies, operating 42 locations across five southeastern states.
+The acquisition completed in May 2026, expanding SRS into the HVAC distribution market.

+In July 2026, Home Depot announced an organizational realignment focused on expanding its professional-customer business.
+The company renamed its Office of integration as the Office of Pro Acceleration, led by chief financial officer Richard McPhail, to coordinate operations across Home Depot Pro, HD Supply, SRS Distribution, and Construction resources.